alysonhs/Telco-Customer-Churn-Analysis-/README.md

 # Telco-Customer-Churn-Analysis-
-Predict behaviors to retain customers based on the behavior data of 7000+ customers to develop focused customer retention programs."
+Predict behaviors to retain customers based on the behavior data of 7000+ customers to develop focused customer retention programs.
+Exploratory analysis is conducted with